Jump to

 In addition to standard cosmetic requirements across all Uber products — such as four doors and at least four seats — drivers must have luxury vehicles with black leather interiors and black exteriors.

 Ensuring your car is always in prime condition doesn’t just boost your ratings.
-A stain-free and undamaged luxury car is a requirement for all

-Black vehicles to ensure riders receive an experience fit for special occasions.
 After all, an impressive date night should be remembered for its class, not for the trash in the backseat of your ride.

-Even if the look of your car fits the bill, be aware that your vehicle model must be eligible too.
 The following are a selection of high-end car models that are accepted in most cities, as long as your vehicle is no more than five years old:

 • Audi A6, A8, and A8L